 top of page

 Attracting & nurturing native bees in your patch.
-Become a Bee Guardian.
+Become a Bee Guardian (updated, first publish in 2016)

 Why do we want to attract native bees into our gardens?

 However, the most important reason to care for them is for species conservation.
-Before all of our gardens and homes existed, the land they're on used to be a thriving, diverse ecosystem.
+Before all of our gardens and homes existed, the land used to be a thriving, diverse ecosystem.
 The land can become this again with intelligent gardening (guardianship).
-And through this land stewardship role we have the opportunity to play a significant role in the health of our backyard mini ecosystem and contribute towards species conservation of endemic fauna.
+And through this land stewardship role we all have an opportunity to play a significant role in the health of our backyard mini ecosystem and contribute towards species conservation of endemic fauna.

 Imagine the difference if an entire street, or town, or suburb, or city were to follow these guidelines!
 Never underestimate the impact and importance of your individual efforts.
 Individually, collectively, we can heal the planet - one garden at a time.
 Think Global - Act Local begins in our backyards.